You want smart political talk without the meltdowns?

 Yeah, I mean, there's a lot of people doing a lot of weird things and taking a lot of taxpayer dollars to look at really dumb stuff.

-And I'm like, we're not allowed to name our kids Mike.
+But we're not allowed to name our kids Mike.

-I love how people use Mike Karen.
+I don't know if people use Mike, Karen.

-Oh, that person's a Karen.
+You can't, you know, oh, that person's a Karen.

 I still don't even know what that reference is.

-Oh my gosh, I know.
+Oh, my gosh, I know.

 What a mess.